eveybcd/BitcoinDiamond/README.md

 After nine years of rapid development of Bitcoin, high transactions fees and Bitcoin no longer meets the demands from rising numbers of clients.
 And various kinds of problems have arisen, which mainly consist of the following aspects:
+1. Lack of privacy protection.
+2. Slow transaction confirmations.
-1. Lack of privacy protection.2.
-Slow transaction confirmations.3.
-High threshold for new members.
+3. High threshold for new members.